jsdclxvi/Reforestation/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!